justinpan0/Interview/README.md

 6. How to find whether two strings are equal?

 Use fingerprint as string identity.
 Give weight to each digit, and sum the products of each digit weight times the digit ASCII value.
 If not equal, then reject right away; otherwise, run a detail comparison.
+To avoid int overflow, use fingerprint h = pow(d, M-1) % q (M and q co-prime).